 What were our first impressions of Hever Castle?

-We arrived at Hever Castle and were directed to car parking which is fairly near the main gates and then a little walk downhill to the main attractions.
+We arrived at historic Hever Castle and were directed to car parking which is fairly near the main gates and then a little walk downhill to the main attractions.
 I was pleased to see that under 5s are free to enter and adults are only £16 each – compared to other tourist attractions where adult entrance is £20+.

 What are the Hever Castle gardens like?

 We started off with a walk around the numerous gardens, LP stopping every so often to smell the flowers.
 We saw the lake, spoke to some ducks and found a few fountains and statues too.
 The gardens alone would make a lovely day out and I’m sure we’d return again purely for a wander round the gardens.